Skimmeroni/Appunti/AI4ST/AI/Evolution/Programming.typ

 	zeroeth-order logic?
 ]
 #solution[
 	Yes.
+A set such as $cal(F') = {and, not}$ would be sufficient.
+	This is because both $or$ and $=>$ can be rewritten only using functions from $cal(F')$:

+	#grid(
+		columns: (0.5fr, 0.5fr),
+		[$ P or Q equiv not((not P) and (not Q)) $],
+		[$ P => Q equiv not(P and (not Q)) $])

-A set such as $cal(F) = {=>, not}$ would be sufficient, since expressions containing $and$ and $or$ could be converted into expressions with just $=>$ and $not$.
-The set $cal(F) = {and, not}$ would also suffice.
-However, this would make manipulating expressions much more cumbersome, therefore it is much more convenient to use ${and, or, =>, not}$.
+	However, this would make manipulating expressions much more cumbersome, which is why $cal(F) = {and, or, =>, not}$ is a much more convenient choice.
 ]

-A good symbolic expression that solves the problem at hand is no different than applying an evolutionary algorithm: a random initial population of symbolic expressions is constructed, which is then evaluated by a fitness function.
+A good symbolic expression that solves the problem at hand is no different than applying an evolutionary algorithm, constructing a random initial population of symbolic expressions.
+Such expressions are encoded as parse trees, since from an algorithmic standpoint they are much easier to manipulate than, say, bare strings, especially for computing its fitness.

+The fitness of each parse tree (of each symbolic expression) is evaluated by a fitness function.
+The fitness of a symbolic expression represents how well the genetic program maps the inputs to the expected output, or how many inputs are mapped correctly.
 The symbolic expressions with higher fitness will (tend to) mutate and produce offspring applying genetic operators, the symbolic expressions with lower fitness will (tend to) die out in the generations.
-The fitness of a symbolic expression represents how well the genetic program maps the input to the expected output.

-Randomly generating a chromosome for genetic programming (that is, a random symbolic expression) has to be done with caution, since it has to respect the rules defined in the grammar.
-The simplest approach to do so is to follow the recursive definition for well-formed formulas.
+Randomly generating chromosomes for genetic programming has to be done with caution, since it must abide by the rules defined in the grammar.
-Since it is also convenient for the later evaluation of genetic programs, it's actually better to generate the parse tree corresponding to an expression, rather than a sequence of symbols.
+An ill-defined parse tree is a waste at best and a source of defective offspring at worst.
+The best and simplest course of action to follow the (naturally) recursive definition for well-formed formulas.
 To make sure that the procedure terminates, one could set a maximum number of nodes of the parse tree and/or a maximum depth; when such threshold is reached, all remaining branches are closed with terminal symbols, and aren't expanded further.

 #pseudocode(
 	title: "GP-Initialize-Grow",
 	parameters: ([$d$], [$d_("max")$],),
 	content: [
 		if $(d = 0)$ #i \
-			$n <-$ a random function sampled from $cal(F)$ #d #comment[Avoid expressions with a single term] \
+			$n <-$ a random function sampled from $cal(F)$ #d #comment[Avoid single-term expressions] \
 		else if $(d gt.eq d_("max"))$ #i \
-			$n <-$ a random term sampled from $cal(T)$ #d #comment[Close the branch due to max size reached] \
+			$n <-$ a random term sampled from $cal(T)$ #comment[Close branch when] \
+			#d #comment[maximum size is reached] \
 		else #i \
-			$n <-$ a random element sampled from $cal(T) union cal(F)$ #d #comment[Open the branch] \
+			$n <-$ a random element sampled from $cal(T) union cal(F)$ #d #comment[Open branch] \
 		foreach $c$ in arguments of $n$ #i \
-			$c <-$ #smallcaps("GP-Initialize-Grow") ($d + 1, d_("max")$) #d #comment[Expand the branches recursively] \
+			$c <-$ #smallcaps("GP-Initialize-Grow") ($d + 1, d_("max")$) #d #comment[Expand branches recursively] \
 		return $n$ \
 	]
 )